What Korean Phrases Can You Learn from Can This Love Be Translated? Real Expressions Koreans Actually Use

 • visually pleasing

-This is why Koreans don't always say "예쁘다"
+This is why Koreans don't always say "예쁘다".

-But "보기 좋네요" sounds more natural in many situations.
+Many learners say 예뻐요 (pretty) only — but "보기 좋네요" sounds more natural in many situations.

 2. Learn Korean with Can This Love Be Translated